edwardGunawan/Personal-Blog/_posts/2020-10-11-how-to-write-data-to-a-file-with-fs2.md

 <script src="https://gist.github.com/edwardGunawan/0f42265170ff0751dac959051999631c.js"> </script>

-Then, we can write a simple program to leverange our implementation like this:
+Then, we can write a simple program to leverage our implementation like this:

 <script src="https://gist.github.com/edwardGunawan/756a3594fb37946672b4b5414d860c43.js"> </script>